Santa Fe restaurant vandalized with white supremacist messages, racial slurs

 Vandals are accused of breaking in on Sunday night, destroying the restaurant, and marking the building with racial slurs and threats of violence.
 Tables and chairs were overturned and glassware was smashed on the floor.

+Santa Fe Police say the FBI is helping them investigate the hate crime.
+While the community leaves their own messages behind, showing the Singh family their support for the restaurant that has been there 30 years.

+“It’s the first Indian restaurant in the state of New Mexico… and it will be the last Indian restaurant in the state of New Mexico.
+We are not going anywhere,” Brown said.
+The Singh family says they’re overwhelmed by the support they’ve received from the community including the GoFundMe page set up by another Indian restaurant that has already raised $50,000.
+The India Palace hopes to reopen on Monday.

-The damage is estimated at more than $100,000.
-In a tweet, Governor Michelle Lujan Grisham stated, “I am absolutely heartbroken and disgusted by this racist attack.
+Also responding, Governor Michelle Lujan Grisham stated in a tweet, “I am absolutely heartbroken and disgusted by this racist attack.
 I spoke to Mr. Singh this morning and let him know that our community is with him.
 We will not stand for such hatred in New Mexico.”

 The senior manager of policy & advocacy at the Sikh Coalition, the nation’s largest Sikh civil rights organization provided the following statement: